maame-deveer/existingdev/_posts/2024-03-11-getting-started-with-rust.md

 * <div align="justify"><a href="https://youtu.be/BpPEoZW5IiY" target="_blank">Rust Programming Complete Course by FreeCodeCamp :</a> We can alway count on FreeCodeCamp to have tutorials on stuff we want to study.
 This course is 13 hours 59 minutes long and is very detailed.
 So it's for those who prefer to learn using videos.
 They also have a shorter one <a href="https://youtu.be/MsocPEZBd-M" target="_blank">Rust For Beginners</a>, which is an hour and 25 minutes long. so use whichever resource you prefer.</div>

-<div align="justify">In conclusion, Rust emerges as a powerful and distinctive programming language, finding applications in addressing security and memory challenges, especially within <a href="https://www.securityweek.com/google-contributes-1-million-to-rust-says-it-prevented-hundreds-of-android-vulnerabilities/" target="_blank">Android development</a>.
+In conclusion, Rust emerges as a powerful and distinctive programming language, finding applications in addressing security and memory challenges, especially within <a href="https://www.securityweek.com/google-contributes-1-million-to-rust-says-it-prevented-hundreds-of-android-vulnerabilities/" target="_blank">Android development</a>.
 Its versatile nature allows for the creation of a wide array of applications.
 The many resources available for study underscores the Rust developer community's commitment to making learning rust easy and accessible.
 I have already reached learning ownership in my studies, i am initiating documenting early in my learning journey, recognizing the importance of capturing insights from the outset.
-As I embark on my exploration of Rust, I anticipate building exciting projects and encourage others to join this dynamic journey in a language that not only challenges but also inspires innovation.</div>
+As I embark on my exploration of Rust, I anticipate building exciting projects and encourage others to join this dynamic journey in a language that not only challenges but also inspires innovation.